just4give/parking-lot-monitor-awsiot/README.md

 Policy needs to be attached to the certificate and certificate needs to be attched to the "thing".
 If you are doing this first time, this might sound complicated.
 Don't worry!
 I have a python `register.py` utility program under device_registration folder which will create all above resources.
 Before you execute the program, you may want to change below variables.

+#### Warning
+To get you up and running quickly, the policy used in the code is wide open.
+This is not recommended for production use.
+Please learn more anout [IoT policy](https://docs.aws.amazon.com/iot/latest/developerguide/certificate-policy-examples.html) and use policy as restrictive as possible.

 ```
 THING_NAME="EI_BALENA_THING"
 THING_TYPE="EI-Thing"